snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 ```

 - Add a `NoteController` class within the same package `me.snowdrop.cloudnative.front`
-- Add these `Spring` annotations to specify the mapping to be used to expose the `note` service as REST endpoint
+- Add the following `Spring` annotations to specify the mapping to be used to expose the `note` service as REST endpoint
 ```java
 @RestController
 @RequestMapping("note")